 Where can find Fulton County Birth, marriage, Divorce and Death Records?

 You can search online for Fulton County Birth, Marriage, Divorce or Death Records.
-You can also order Order Electronically Online or you can download an application for copies of Fulton Co.
-Birth Certificates, Marriage Certificates, Divorce Certificates, Death Certificates to mail.
+You can also Order Electronically Online or can download an application for Indiana Birth Certificate or Death Certificate Applications to mail.

-What Fulton County, AR census records are available?
+What Fulton County, IN census records are available?

 Fulton Co.
-Slave Schedules can be acquired for 1850 & 1860.
+Mortality Schedules can be found for 1850, 1860, 1870 and 1880.
 Fulton Co.
-Mortality Schedules can be obtained for 1850, 1860, 1870 and 1880.
+Industry and Agriculture can be obtained for 1850, 1860, 1870 and 1880.
 Fulton Co.
-Industry and Agriculture Schedules can be obtained for 1850, 1860, 1870 and 1880.
-Fulton Co.
-Union Veterans Schedules can be acquired for 1890.
-You'll find free online and also printable census forms to help you with your research.
-See Also Arkansas Census Records Research Guide
+Union Veterans Schedules is available for 1890.
+One can find free online and printable census forms to help you with your research.
+See Also Indiana Census Records Research Guide

 What genealogical records can I find in the Fulton County Courthouse?

-What genealogical and historical societies, archives, museums, associations and libraries are available for Fulton County, AR?
+What genealogical and historical societies, archives, museums, associations and libraries are available for Fulton County, IN?

 A list of Fulton County Historical and Genealogical Societies, Libraries, Archives.
-See also list of Statewide Arkansas Archives, Historical & Genealogical Societies.
+See also list of Statewide Indiana Archives, Historical & Genealogical Societies.

-Where can I connect with other Fulton County, AR Researchers through message boards and forums?
+Where can I connect with other Fulton County, IN Researchers through message boards and forums?

-What other genealogical resources are available in Fulton County, AR?
+What other genealogical resources are available in Fulton County, IN?

 The following are web links to Genealogy, Records and Resources pertaining to Fulton County.
-A lot of these genealogy links fall into 3 categories: Professional Sites, Private Sites or Organization Sites.
-Some have free access some have to have a cost.
-This is merely a list which has been compiled or submitted.
-I do not recommend or promote one genealogy site above another.
+These genealogy links fall into 3 categories: Commercial Sites, Private Sites or Organization Sites.
+Some have free access some require a cost.
+This is simply a collection that has been gathered or submitted.
+I do not recommend or promote one genealogy site over another.